kirwaboit/rwakiPython/DevOps/README.md

 - test multiple user access on linux system
 ## Linux User Admin
 - each user is identified by a unique user ID  or UID
 - linux supports multiple users be logged into the same system

+Gazagda1@234 for mckinsey and company